-‘Real Housewives Of New Jersey’ Siggy Flicker Leaks Surprising Secrets About Season 8
+‘Real Housewives Of New Jersey’ Star Siggy Flicker Leaks Surprising Secrets About Season 8

 The Bravo reality star said that she has always felt that people tend to flock to her because she has a peaceful energy about her but that this season, she was unable to “be a peace maker.”

-Flicker alleged that she was the “one being attacked” this season but she refused to back down.
+Flicker alleged that she was the “one being attacked” this season, but she refused to back down.

-The mother-of-two said that her alliances with Giudice, 45, and Gorga, 38, were tested “over and over again” because “every story line is against me this season.”
+The mother of two said that her alliances with Giudice, 45, and Gorga, 38, were tested “over and over again” because “every story line is against me this season.”

 No longer the newbie

 A new housewife joins the cast of The Real Housewives of New Jersey this season, Margaret Josephs, 50.
-Although, Siggy said that the drama still comes to her “front door.”
+However, Siggy said that the drama still comes to her “front door.”

-Siggy also commented that the new housewife lives in her town and she was “introduced to her by a friend” but that she was blindsided by Joseph’s actions throughout filming.
+Siggy also commented that the new housewife lives in her town and was “introduced to her by a friend,” but she was blindsided by Joseph’s actions throughout filming.

-She said that she was Margaret’s biggest “cheerleader” at first but that she ended up “coming at me several times,” adding that she was “thirsty” and just wanted to be on the show.
+She said that she was Margaret’s biggest “cheerleader” at first, but she ended up “coming at me several times,” adding that she was “thirsty” and just wanted to be on the show.

-The ladies trip to Boca is apparently also one for the books.
+The trip to Boca is apparently also one for the books.
 The cast of The Real Housewives of New Jersey headed to Florida back in February.
 Flicker commented that she was looking forward to having a “nice vacation with Teresa, Melissa, and the new girl.”

 So happy to be at @ventunorestaurant We love you Drew for getting us in.
 My hubby loves Italian food!!!!
 Excited to be here! #nantucket #italianfood #L♥️VE